 2 cups water or stock

 After soaking and thoroughly rinsing the quinoa, heat a 2 quart saucepan with a tight fitting lid over medium-high heat.
-Add the Arbequina Extra Virgin Olive Oil, Creole Spice Blend and salt and saute.
+Add the Arbequina Extra Virgin Olive Oil, Unholy Trinity and salt and saute.
 Add the quinoa and stir to coat the grains with oil and distribute the spice blend.
 Saute until you hear a bit of sputtering and see that the quinoa has heated through.
 Add the stock or water and bring to a full boil.
 Place the lid on the pan and reduce heat to low.
 Cook for 20 minutes.
 Fluff with a fork and serve.